 First, cut out your cardstock using my free SVG, DXF, or PDF files found in my resource library.
 If you cut these paper butterflies out on a Cricut or other cutting machine, you’ll want to be sure you have a sharp blade as there are a lot of little details.
 If you’re not sure if your bladew will cut well, use the aluminum ball trick to clean it.

 Tip: If you’re not sure how to upload an SVG cut file to Cricut Design Space, watch this helpful video training series I made.
 If you’re on an iPhone or iPad, here’s how to download and upload SVG files to the Cricut Design Space app.

 If you cut my butterflies out by hand, use the PDF version and print then cut or use the shapes as a template to cut out plain paper.

 (Optional) Using markers, paints, alcohol inks, or watercolors, lightly paint your inside wings.
 You can do whatever you want here, or nothing at all.
 I think these butterflies are a great way to show off, though, so I think you should just go for it!

 Once your paint is dry, glue the butterflies to the inside wings.
 I found it easiest to turn the butterfly over, spray the entire back with spray adhesive, and then press the inside wing to the back of the butterfly.

 Gently bend the wings up on either side of the butterfly body to lift up the wings.

 And that’s it!
-You can now attach or glue the wings to whatever you want.
-Put some butterflies on my paper birdhouses, or have a pretty one resting on my giant paper rose.
+You can now attach or glue the butterflies to whatever you want.
+Put some butterflies on my paper birdhouses, decorate a wreath or have a pretty one resting on my giant paper rose.
 Or how about making an entire display of butterflies in flight on a wall?
 The possibilities here are endless!!
-In fact, I have a mother’s day present in mind for these butterflies — can’t wait to show you in a future post!

 Free Cut Files to Make Paper Butterfly Decorations